cpan-authors/IPC-Run/README.md

     Being a race condition, it's hard to reproduce, but I encountered it while testing this code on a drive share to a samba box.
-In this case, it takes t/run.t a long time to spawn it's child processes (the parent hangs in the first select for several seconds until the child emits any debugging output).
+In this case, it takes t/run.t a long time to spawn its child processes (the parent hangs in the first select for several seconds until the child emits any debugging output).

     I have not seen it on local drives, and can't reproduce it at will,